-If you indent a longer quotation of poetry and you skip one or more lines, use a full line of dots between the quoted lines:
+If you indent a longer quotation of poetry and you skip one or more lines, use a line of dots roughly the same length as the average line:

 In the “The Lady of Shalott,” Tennyson appears to allude to the shadows in Plato’s Allegory of the Cave:

 . . . . . . . . . . . . . . . . . . . . . . . . .

 “I am half sick of shadows,” said

 Be careful that when you use an ellipsis the grammar and meaning of the quoted passage still make sense.

 Also, you do not have to add ellipsis marks at the beginning or end of a quotation.
 We know that the quoted text has been cut out of a larger passage.
 The exception is if you have left out some words at the end of a sentence or line quoted.
 In such cases you can add an ellipsis at the end.

 If you end one sentence before the ellipsis, and start a new one afterwards, then you will end up with four spaced periods (one regular period and three for the ellipsis).
 Here is an example: